bryopsida/k8s-dev-pod/README.md

 ## What is this?

 This chart deploys a container containing common dev tools.
 It uses a dropbear ssh server so users can connect Visual Studio Code or IntelliJ to the pod as a remote environment.
 This allows developers to work inside a cluster in a very similiar fashion to how they would work locally.
 The dropbear port is bound to 3022, it runs as the developer user, not root.
-On each start of the container the developer user is changed randomly and logged with the intent that once initially accessed developers switch to public key authentication. `/home/developer` and `/etc/dropbear` use PVCs and will survive updates/restarts, other changes such as `apt-get` installs will not.
+On each start of the container the developer user password is changed randomly and logged with the intent that once initially accessed developers switch to public key authentication. `/home/developer` and `/etc/dropbear` use PVCs and will survive updates/restarts, other changes such as `apt-get` installs will not.

 ## How to deploy